 That being said, plyometrics do have their place in many different strength and conditioning programs.
 When done correctly, they can help improve many fitness qualities and even enhance your physique.
 These types of exercises should not be performed haphazardly or just thrown into any workout.
 They need to be executed correctly and safely.
-Before we go into my 3 favorite plyometrics, let’s break down what they actually are and what they do.
+Before we go into the 3 best jumping exercises, let’s break down what they actually are and what they do.

 A Simple Breakdown of Plyometrics

 Plyometrics, also known as jump training, is a training technique designed to increase muscular power and explosiveness.
-Originally developed for Olympic athletes, plyometrics training has become popular for all athletes and fitness enthusiasts.
-Plyometrics have many advantages for people looking to gain power, strength, build muscle, and improve performance.
+Originally developed for Olympic athletes, plyometric training has become popular for all athletes and fitness enthusiasts.
+Plyometrics has many advantages for people looking to gain power, strength, build muscle, and improve performance.